camino-rs/camino/README.md

 ## Rust version support

-The minimum supported Rust version (MSRV) is **1.44**.
+The minimum supported Rust version (MSRV) is **1.39**.
 This project is tested in CI against the latest stable version of Rust and the MSRV.

+**Within the same major version, the MSRV will never change.** This means that all versions of camino 1 will support Rust 1.39 and above.
+* *Stable APIs* added in later Rust versions are supported through conditional compilation in `build.rs`.
+* *Deprecations* are kept in sync with the version of Rust they're added in.
+* *Unstable APIs* are currently not supported.
+Please [file an issue on GitHub](https://github.com/sunshowers/camino/issues/new) if you need an unstable API.

 ## License